ddl-dave-heinicke/Data-Analyst-Workshop-Electricity/.ipynb_checkpoints/README-checkpoint.md

 Say we wanted to pull the data each month.
 Rather than running this job manually, we can schedule the job to run in Domino.

-The script we ran manually, pull_data.py, defaults to pulling the past 30 days if we don't pass it an start and end date, so we can simply schedule it to run each month.
+The script we ran manually, `pull_data.py`, defaults to pulling the past 30 days if we don't pass it a start and end date, so we can simply schedule it to run each month.

-Navigate to “Scheduled Jobs” under “Publish”, and select, “New Scheduled Job”
+Navigate to **Scheduled Jobs** under “Publish”, and select, **New Scheduled Job**

 <p align="center">
 <img src = readme_images/NewScheduleJob.png width="800">
 </p>

-Paste the following unde "File Name or Command", give the job the name "Monthly Data Pull", and verify that the Environment is "Domino-PowerGeneration-Workshop-Environment".
+Paste the following under "File Name or Command", give the job the name "Monthly Data Pull", and verify that the Environment is "Domino-PowerGeneration-Workshop-Environment".
 It should be, since we set it as our project environemnt, but it's always good to check.
 Click “Next”.

 ```shell
 scripts/pull_data.py